 SAMANTHA: And I think that shows a lack of understanding of our awareness of the point of Pro-Am.
 The point of Pro-Am as a pro is not to look amazing and show your ability as a professional.
 It's to highlight the ability of your student and make your student...

-KIMBERLEY: This is not Blackpool.
+KIMBERLEY: Can we put that out there?
+Hello people!
+This is not Blackpool.
 This is pro/am in Cleveland.

 KIMBERLEY: Change the subject quick.